intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 Done!
 ```

 Take note of this URL!
-You can open it right now and you should be able to click at the **Run Test** button to run the speed test against IRIS for the first time.
+You can open it right now and you should be able to click at the **Run Test** button to run the speed test against InterSystems IRIS for the first time.
 Please, click on the button only one and wait.
 It takes a couple of seconds to start populating the screen with results.

 You can leave it running for 5 minutes or so.
-It will pre-expand the IRIS database for us.
+It will pre-expand the InterSystems IRIS database for us.
 So when we run it again to compare against SAP HANA, the database will be pre-expanded as in any production system.

 Also, please note that we have just told you the **AWS VPC_ID**.
 Take note of that!
 When deploying SAP HANA, you must deploy it on this VPC!

 ## 6 - Deploy SAP HANA 2.0 Express Edition

-IRIS and IRIS Speed Test are deployed and you know the VPC_ID where they are.
+InterSystems IRIS and InterSystems IRIS Speed Test are deployed and you know the VPC_ID where they are.
 Here is what else we need to do:
 * 6.1 - Manually deploy SAP HANA on the same **VPC_ID**
 * 6.2 - Take note of its **Endpoint**.
 * 6.3 - Configure SAP HANA